 ACSM is respected in the scientific community because of its involvement in research.
 Their research is recognized, accepted, and cited by fitness professionals, experts, and researchers from other institutions.

-Unlike some of the programs in the personal training industry, ACSM focuses more on the corrective side of resistance training by teaching students how to fix muscle imbalances and help clients develop core strength.
+Unlike some personal training programs, ACSM focuses more on the corrective side of resistance training.
+It teaches students how to fix muscle imbalances and helps clients develop core strength.

-Nevertheless, the study material goes over a broad range of topics, covering each thoroughly to help you become a successful personal trainer.
+Nevertheless, the study material covers a wide range of topics to help you become a successful personal trainer.

 One potential drawback to remember is that the textbook is complex, and some students struggle to go through the whole thing.
 Unfortunately, there aren’t many other study materials to lean on if you’re not great with books.